kaiiboraka/spinal-shatter/README.md

 #### List of Weapons

-VS = Vampire Survivors

-Orb: bounces, main attack
+FIRE Orb: bounces, main attack
 - charge: increases size, damage
 - ALT FIRE: Explodes on impact, effectively a rocket launcher with high knockback
 - Automatic: VS "Wand" equivalent, fires at the nearest enemy.

-Slash: horizontal slice wave
+WATER Slash: horizontal slice wave
 - charge: increases width: individual hit chunks, decreases damage
 - ALT FIRE: Spin attack / Nova, sends everything out away from you
 - Automatic: VS Whip, attacks repeatedly around you.

-Force Wall: upright and flat, offensive shield
+WIND Wall: upright and flat, offensive shield
 - charge: increases size, lowers damage, higher defense: individual hit chunks. lower charge is denser, higher damage
 - ALT FIRE: Shield Bash/Charge moves quickly, massively increases knockback directly away from you, lowers damage
 - Automatic: \[TBD] might just be some ongoing defensive effect, like Laurel

-DICE: shotgun, shatters on impact into smaller projectiles
+POISON Spikes: shotgun, shatters on impact into smaller projectiles
 - charge: increases ball size->number of shatter "generations", child, grand, etc.
 - ALT FIRE: Bundle of Toxic Caltrops
 - Automatic: VS Santa Water+ - fires a caltrop bundle up into the air, which comes arcing down.
 If the bundle hits a target directly it crits.
 If it crashes into the down, it opens the bundle and the cluster leaves behind a DoT field (alt fire).

-Lance: 3-hit spear thrust in a wide 90 deg cone (left 45 mid 45 right); can be sniper-ish
+LIGHTNING Lance: 3-hit spear thrust in a wide 90 deg cone (left 45 mid 45 right); can be sniper-ish
 - charge: Zoom-in, cone width narrows, delay between strikes shrinks, length of spears increases. precision damage--high crit, smaller hit box. full charge becomes one large piercing beam.
 - ALT FIRE: ... stun beam? charge attack?
 - Automatic: VS Lightning Ring - periodically nuke a single nearby target with a divine smite/lightning strike from above.

-GARLIC: Constant AoE damage
+ICE Storm: Constant AoE damage
 - charge: continual drain to deal high consistent damage while channeling in a radius around you
 - ALT FIRE: Energy stream, continuous steady damage in a cone in front of you, pushes or slows slightly
 - Automatic: normal garlic behavior - radiate AoE damage in a circle around you at a tick rate

-Chakram / Glaive: boomerang, bounces between targets
+WOOD Chakram: boomerang, bounces between targets
 - charge: increases number of bounces before returning
 - ALT FIRE: Bolas, roping together bounce targets, drawing them into their central location upon the "return" trip
 - Automatic: VS Bible - orbits around you, chopping and knocking back nearby enemies

-Missiles: volley of 3 small high damage pts, a la Model PX or VS Knife; charge Arcane Mage, locks on to targets
+ARCANE Missiles: volley of 3 small high damage pts, a la Model PX or VS Knife; charge Arcane Mage, locks on to targets
 - charge: turns into lock on, increases missile / lock-on count
 - ALT FIRE: Lift / pull from ME, zero gravity bubble from KH, suspends targets in the air helplessly visual differences to differentiate
 - Automatic: fire a (rank-scaling) number of missiles evenly divided among enemy targets in range, on a timer.